Sieep-Coding/sieep-coding.github.io/src/pages/posts/reteaching-you-supply-and-demand-since-you-forgot.md

 ## Myth: "Housing Prices Are High Because of Greed"

-Landlords can certainly be greedy, but like other suppliers, landlords have always wanted to charge as much as possible.
-That part never changes, so it can't by itself explain why prices went up.
+Landlords can certainly be greedy, but like other suppliers, landlords have always wanted to charge as much as possible.[^2] That part never changes, so it can't by itself explain why prices went up.

 What changed is the supply curve and specifically, how slow and expensive it is to add new housing units.